 A study published in PLOS ONE in July 2015 from Arizona State University has suggested school shootings and mass killings spread “contagiously”.
 Researchers believe that the extensive national media coverage such events create play a role in this effect.
 According to this research, there is a mass killing in the United States approximately every two weeks, with a school shooting taking place about once a month.

 This type of model is commonly used statistically within finance sectors but has also been applied in many other areas such as social economics and terrorist attacks.
 It is believed this study is the first to use such a model to examine mass shootings.

 Their results suggested there was a significant effect of contagion within mass shootings, where researchers describe their finding in terms of an infection which spreads.
 Once other vulnerable individuals hear about mass shootings taking place they are more likely to commit a similar crime.
 They note that local news coverage does not have the same contagious effect.
 It is national news coverage of the larger more deadly mass shootings where this risk is present.

-The ease of access to weapons within school mass shootings is also thought to be a factor in the number of incidents and frequency of incidents we are seeing in the United States.
-An issue which after the recent mass shooting in Oregon, is currently being heavily debated.
+The ease of access to weapons within school mass shootings is also thought to be a factor in the number of shootings and frequency of incidents we are seeing in the United States.

 The United States has the highest rates of firearm ownership compared to other countries and analysis of school mass shootings has shown that 67% of shooters obtained the weapon or weapons they used from their own home.